zeroasiccorp/umi/README.md

 ### 3.4.4 REQ_WRPOSTED

 REQ_WRPOSTED performs a unidirectional posted-write of (2^SIZE)*(LEN+1) bytes to destination address(DA).
+If the destination address and messsage are valid, the REQ_WRPOSTED message is guaranteed to complete, otherwise it may fail silently.
 There is no response message sent by the device back to the host.

 ### 3.4.5 REQ_RDMA